mkfs.btrfs

 NOTE:

 This means only scanning, if the devices do not exist in the system, mount will fail anyway.
-This can happen on systems without initramfs/initrd and root
+This can happen on systems without initramfs/initrd and root partition created with

 WARNING: